The Challenges of Caregiving

 As caregivers, we are not only responsible for getting ourselves through this difficult time, but may also have to support our loved ones.
 For example, we may fully absorb responsibilities that were previously shared, such as cooking, buying groceries, or paying bills.
 We also may need to provide assistance with personal care.
-This can include assisting with toileting, showering, eating, and moving, managing symptoms, and more (Fletcher et al., 2012).
+This can include assisting with toileting, showering, eating, moving, managing symptoms, and more (Fletcher et al., 2012).

 The considerable shifts in our roles and responsibilities can profoundly affect both our wellbeing and our relationship with the person we’re caring for.
 In some situations, caregivers and loved ones report reduced intimacy and increased discord (Northouse, Katapodi, Song, Zhang, & Mood, 2010).
 If you’re in a caregiving role, you might also begin to feel burned-out, trapped, or like you have no one to turn to when you’re feeling low (Fletcher et al., 2012).

 It is important to remind ourselves that this drastic shift in roles and responsibilities is an extreme adjustment not only for us, but for those we’re caring for.
 Loss of independence and increasing reliance on others, especially for things such as activities of daily living, can be very distressing.
 This switch can markedly impact our loved one’s sense of self-worth.

-In sum, the experience of caring for a loved one with a terminal or debilitating diagnosis can can be profound.
+In sum, the experience of caring for a loved one with a terminal or debilitating diagnosis can be profound.
 It can also affect the wellbeing of all involved.
-While caregiving can nurture our feelings of selfless fulfilment, these feelings can become entangled with the grievous emotions we experience about our loved one’s diagnosis.
+While caregiving can nurture our feelings of selfless fulfillment, these feelings can become entangled with the grievous emotions we experience about our loved one’s diagnosis.

 Self-Care for Caregivers

 Here are some steps you can take to ease the stress that comes with caring for a loved one.

 Many caregivers find it difficult to prioritize their own needs.
 However, attending to your wellbeing is not only essential for your health, it will also help sustain you in your role as a caregiver.
 Keep your dentist appointments, shop for groceries, got to the dry cleaners and have the care services when needed.